-By work then play, I mean set up a simple daily plan where the kids are required to complete a few responsibilities, and perhaps read for a half-hour before they can play.
+By work than play, I mean set up a simple daily plan where the kids are required to complete a few responsibilities, and perhaps read for a half-hour before they can play.
 Simply don’t let the TV, video games, or toys come out before the work is done.

 Repeat this after lunch, with some type of more structured activity or responsibility before free time in the afternoon.

 After dinner, it’s a bit more of the same.
-Make life easier by having dinner, followed by bath, clean-up, and then free (play) time before bedtime.
+Make life easier by having dinner, followed by a bath, clean-up, and then free (play) time before bedtime.

 See the pattern?
 Keep using your leverage.
-Get the little responsibilities done first, and then playtime becomes the natural reward to taking care of business.
+Get the little responsibilities done first, and then playtime becomes the natural reward for taking care of business.
 This can make your life easier, and the sense of structure helps to keep children in an environment that feels predictable and comfortable.

 Tip #3: Set limits on behavior – with consequences, not words and threats.

-Over the course of the holidays, there will inevitably be times when the kid’s behavior escalates.
+Throughout the holidays, there will inevitably be times when the kid’s behavior escalates.
 If you find yourself reminding, threatening, negotiating, and nagging kids over and over, then please consider this: